-Although unemployment levels have decreased, unemployment is still an issue in Bulgaria.
-Consequently, the state offers incentives to those who are looking to start businesses and boost the country’s economy.
-There is a particularly high demand for English teachers in Bulgaria.
-Other thriving industries include oil, translation, IT and construction.
-However, salaries in Bulgaria tend to be low compared to other EU states.
+In terms of jobs for expats in Bulgaria, there is a particularly high demand for English teachers.
+Other thriving industries include agriculture, tourism, IT and construction, but salaries in Bulgaria tend to be low compared to other EU states.

 Transport in Bulgaria, although extensive, is limited to buses and trains.
 While those moving to the capital, Sofia, or other major cities in Bulgaria may be able to get by without a car, expats relocating to a coastal town or rural area will find having their own car essential.

-The quality of healthcare in Bulgaria is mixed.
-Medical staff are generally very well trained.
-However, many expats find public healthcare facilities aren't up to the standards of Western Europe or North America.
-Private hospitals are of a much higher standard, and Bulgaria is fast becoming a popular destination for medical tourism because the cost of accessing top-quality facilities is comparatively low.
+The quality of healthcare in Bulgaria is a mixed bag.
+Medical staff are generally highly trained, but many expats find public healthcare facilities aren't up to Western European or North American standards.
+Private hospitals are of a much higher standard, and Bulgaria is fast becoming a popular destination for medical tourism because the cost of top-quality facilities is comparatively low.

-Ultimately, expats moving to Bulgaria will need to be open-minded and have a sense of adventure.
-Bulgaria's infrastructure is steadily improving.
-However, expats should be prepared to leave their comfort zone and initially give up a few luxuries in return for a bright future in a country that is full of potential.
+Ultimately, expats moving to Bulgaria will need to be open minded and have a sense of adventure.
+Bulgaria's infrastructure has improved markedly over recent years, but expats should be prepared to leave their comfort zone and initially give up a few luxuries in return for a bright future in a country filled with potential.

 Capital city: Sofia

-Geography: Bulgaria has a widely varied topography, including the Balkan Mountains in the east, the Danubian and Thracian plains, as well as a long stretch of coastline along the Black Sea.
+Geography: Bulgaria has a widely varied topography, including the Balkan Mountains in the east, the Danubian and Thracian Plains, and a long stretch of coastline along the Black Sea.

-Money: The Lev (BGN) is divided into 100 stotinki.
+Money: The Bulgarian Lev (BGN) is divided into 100 stotinki.

 Tipping: Tips of 10 percent of the bill are customary in restaurants.
 Hotel porters and taxi drivers expect visitors to round up the bill for good service.
 With non-metered taxis, expats needn't add a tip to the fare agreed upon beforehand.